By Janinne Brunyee and Lara Lavi ESQ.

 22.5% of small businesses fail within the first year.

-Steps to start a small business
+How to start a small business - key steps

 Starting a small business online or in the real world can seem like a daunting task.
 In reality, there are a number of steps for starting a new business and setting it up for success.
 Following a check list can be a great way to break the steps needed to start a small business into logical “chunks” or steps you can follow sequentially.
 By following the steps and checking off actions once complete, you will quickly find that the whole process to be much more manageable and exciting – which it should be!